 Gifts Ideas for Evolving Relationships:

 Rule of thumb?
-Gift something that’s stylish, useful, and under $150.
+Gift something that’s meaningful, but not over the top, and under $30.

 12+ months: It’s time to make the jump to a significant, larger gift.